Saratoga Springs Car Accident Lawyer

 A car accident lawsuit arising from a serious injury tends to be based on the concept of negligence.
 The term “negligence” simply means that the defendant failed to act in the manner that a reasonably prudent person would have acted under the same or similar circumstances.
 Four separate elements are involved in a negligence case.
 These elements are duty, breach of duty, causation, and damages.
 In other words, the defendant’s careless conduct must have directly resulted in the crash, and the victim must have sustained damages that are reasonably quantifiable.
 The burden of proof is on the plaintiff to prove each element by a preponderance of the evidence, or show that it is more likely than not to be present.

-Under New York’s pure comparative fault rule, a defendant may ask the jury to assign some of the fault to the plaintiff.
+Under New York’s pure comparative fault rule, a defendant may ask the jury to assign some of the faults to the plaintiff.
 Although a finding of comparative negligence does not bar a plaintiff’s right to compensation, it may reduce their damages in proportion to the level of fault assigned to them by a jury.
 A prompt investigation into the cause of a crash may help combat or minimize the impact of a comparative fault argument, thereby increasing the plaintiff’s chances for a full and fair recovery of damages.
 These may be economic, such as medical expenses, lost earnings, and property damage, as well as non-economic, such as compensation for pain and suffering and loss of consortium, which is a companion claim typically filed by an injured person’s spouse.

 Seek Guidance from a Knowledgeable Car Accident Lawyer in Saratoga County